Baba Tela

+Political career

-He was a Senator of the Federal Republic of Nigeria between 2002 and 2003, and was further re-elected for a second tenure from 2003 to 2007.
-At the Senate, he was the Chairman Senate Committee on Communications, served on several other Committees, including Water Resources; Cooperation and Integration in Africa and NEPAD and Committee on Special Duties.
-He also served as a Member of the Governing Council of the Federal University of Technology, Minna and Director, Coates Brothers (W.A.)
+He was a senator of the Federal Republic of Nigeria between 2002 and 2003, and was further re-elected for a second tenure from 2003 to 2007.
+At the Senate, he was the chairman of the Senate Committee on Communications, served on several other committees, including Water Resources; Cooperation and Integration in Africa and NEPAD and Committee on Special Duties.
+He also served as a member of the governing council of the Federal University of Technology, Minna, and director, Coates Brothers (W.A.)
 Limited, among others.

-In 2011, Tela contested for the Governor of Bauchi State under the defunct ACN.
+In 2011, Tela contested for the governor of Bauchi State under the defunct ACN.

-He commenced his working career as Financial Analyst with Masenterp Nigeria Ltd. In late 1983, and worked in various capacities and organizations until he became Special Assistant to the President on economy in 2001, a position he held until his election as Senator in 2002.
+He commenced his working career as a financial analyst with Masenterp Nigeria Ltd. In late 1983, and worked in various capacities and organizations until he became special assistant to the president on economy in 2001, a position he held until his election as senator in 2002.

+Education

 Alhaji Tela obtained a Bachelor of Science degree in Business Administration from the Ahmadu Bello University, Zaria in 1982.

 He had attended various courses and seminars on banking, finance and administration.
 In December 2013, Senator Baba Tela Tela formally returned to his former party, the PDP.

+Personal life

 Tela, a Muslim, is married and the father of twelve children.